SpyrosPac/frontend-files-uglifier/README.md

 # Acknowledgement

 The development of this plugin was done to check on the mojos with TDD.
 It is based on [uglifyjs-maven-plugin](https://github.com/tqh/uglifyjs-maven-plugin), which is not developed anymore.
-The plugin uses a minified version of the great [UglifyJS](https://github.com/mishoo/UglifyJS)
+The plugin uses a minified version of the great [UglifyJS](https://github.com/mishoo/UglifyJS) for JavaScript files and [CSSO](https://github.com/css/csso) for CSS files.